Skatinger/master_thesis/wiki_poc/readme.md

 5. `build-paraphrased-large.py <shard-index>`:
     paraphrases sentences to separate dataset column.
 Takes as argument the number of the shard it should process.
     Final result saved to `./data_paraphrased`
+6. `build-masked-large.py`:
+    Does named entity recognition on the original and paraphrased texts, and replaces any entity matching the person the wiki page is about with a mask token.
+The string which is replaced by the mask is stored as well, for evaluation.
+Result is saved to `./data_masked`